 The VeinGogh™ thermocoagulation device is a clever device that delivers pin-point energy to veins that cannot be treated with sclerotherapy, such as tiny red veins on the face or the very smallest veins in the leg.

 On its return path to the heart blood normally flows from the skin back into the large deeper veins of the leg.
 Varicose veins (the bulging kind) commonly arise from broken valves in the vein that connects the surface veins to the deep veins.
+No one really knows what causes varicose veins other than heredity and multiple pregnancies.
 This allows blood to spill out (reflux) from the deeper veins to the surface, usually into either the long saphenous vein (starting in the groin) or the short saphenous vein (starting behind the knee).
 The surface veins balloon out because of the constant barrage of high pressure from blood going the wrong way from inside out.
 Eliminating the varicose veins without eliminating the underlying source of the problem is an invitation for the varicose veins to return.